-We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Our school understands the different gender issues that can be prevalent when dealing with peer on peer abuse.
-We will never make a child feel ashamed for reporting abuse, nor that they are creating a problem by doing so.
-See in conjunction with our PSHE provision map and Anti-Bullying and Behaviour Management Policies.
-Prevention of radicalisation As of July 2015, the Counter-Terrorism and Security Act (HMG, 2015) placed a new duty on schools and other education providers.
+Prevention of radicalisation

+As of July 2015, the Counter-Terrorism and Security Act (HMG, 2015) placed a duty on schools and other education providers.
 Under section 26 of the Act, schools are required, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.

-It requires schools to:
+The Prevent Duty requires schools to:

-- teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion - be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas - be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues CHANNEL is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.
+teach a broad and balanced curriculum which promotes spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life and must promote community cohesion be safe spaces in which children / young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues

+Channel is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.
+If a child on roll at our school is referred to the Channel Panel, a representative from the school may be asked to attend the Channel panel to help with an assessment and support plan.

 Our school operates in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
+Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to the Police, Social Care and/or the Channel Panel.

+Serious violence

-Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and / or the Channel Panel.
-Serious violence All staff are aware of the risk factors and indicators which may signal that children are at risk from or involved with serious violent crime.
+All staff are aware of the risk factors and indicators which may signal that children are at risk from or involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.